markgbeckett/jupiter_ace/README.md

 * `3d_monster_maze` - Ace FORTH port of the classic ZX81 game.
 * `utilities` - Additional words (mostly from the Jupiter Ace manual), which probably should have been in the Ace FORTH ROM.
 * `valkyr-minstrel` - A version of the Jupiter Ace game, Valkyr, which will work on the Minstrel 4th (and supports enhanced sound via the RC2014 YM2149 sound card).
+* `hampsons_plane` - a tile-flipping, puzzle game, which the original author (Mike Hampson) wrote for his ZX81, to try to capture the fun of the Rubik's Cube!
+* `i2c` - a Forth library for interfacing your Minstrel 4th to I2C devices (version for both Ace Forth and Tree Forth).
+* `mandelbrot` - a Forth Mandelbrot set generator.
+* `mpf-i` - alternative ROM image that turns your Minstrel 4th into a MicroProfessor MPF-I, includes disassembler and ZX Printer support.
+* `z80_disassembler` - a port of Toni Baker's excellent Z80 disassembler with some extensions.